 Add the water to the steam canner, assemble the jars, new lids, funnel, ladle, and turn steam canner burner on low.

-Get the Steam Canning Mini Resource Guide- It’s a PDF equipment checklist + fact sheet about how to get started with steam canning!
+If steam canning is new to you, you can get the Steam Canning Mini Resource Guide- It’s a PDF equipment checklist + fact sheet about how to get started with steam canning!

 One at a time, fill the jars with the simmering jam, leave a quarter inch headspace, apply a new lid and ring, and set on the rack of the steam canner.
 Repeat with remaining jars.